Mechanical engineering from market analysis to packaging

 A connected bottle-labeling machine with increased ease of use, top UI design and electro-mechanics that allows personalization of anything from a lipstick to a wine bottle.
 That was the demand.

-Our answer: an ingenious device that is the result of a thorough collaboration and search for improvements where usability is key.
+Our response: an ingenious device that is the result of a thorough collaboration and search for improvements where usability is central.

 Message in a bottle.